What’s Happening at the Willamette River Festival in 2020?

 The Willamette River is still flowing, and the Willamette River Festival is still happening this summer.
 Please join your community as we connect to the river through a series of interactive virtual activities combined with “in real life” (IRL) experiences throughout the week of August 15-22, 2020.

-Indigenous Peoples Day & Festival Opening Ceremony
+Virtual Festival Opening Ceremony

 July 22-August 22

 Join your local Willamette River regional community for a community science bioblitz with the goal of observing and identifying as many species as possible along the Willamette River Greenway corridor during a four-day window of time.
-This will be a regional-wide event, with competitions between different areas to document as many species as possible across the entire mainstream using the iNaturilst app.
+This will be a regional-wide event, with competitions between different areas to document as many species as possible across the entire mainstream using the iNaturalist app.
 More Info